architectatwork/testcicd/README.md

 # testcicd
-This project is a basic hello world project used to test cicd setup on ec2
+This project is a basic hello world project used to test cicd setup